 Fort Lauderdale Nursing Home Neglect Lawyer

 We entrust our elderly loved ones to a nursing home facility and expect them to receive top notch care from nursing home staff and administrators.
 However, some nursing homes fail to live up to those expectations and harm our family members through neglect, failing to care for their basic needs.
-At The Leifer Law Firm, our Fort Lauderdale nursing home neglect lawyers fight to protect our clients harmed by the passive neglect of nursing home facilities and are here to talk about your claims today.
+At Leifer & Ramirez, our Fort Lauderdale nursing home neglect lawyers fight to protect our clients harmed by the passive neglect of nursing home facilities and are here to talk about your claims today.

 Types of Nursing Home Neglect